prismicio/javascript-backbone-starter/README.md

 }
 ```

+To get the OAuth configuration, go to the Applications panel in your repository settings, and create an OAuth application to allow interactive sign-in.
+Just create a new application, fill the application name and the callback URL (localhost URLs are always authorized, so at development time you can omit to fill the Callback URL field), and copy/paste the clientId & clientSecret tokens.

 Deploy the static files to any Web server.
 Alternatively you can also launch a local Web server using the `server.sh` script and open the home page at http://localhost:8000/.

 ### Publish your code